openstack/governance/reference/charter.rst

 After each election, the TC proposes one of its members to act as the TC chair.
 In case of multiple candidates, it may use a single-winner election method to decide the result (see below).
-The Board of Directors has the authority to approve the TC chair and shall approve the proposition, unless otherwise justified by its bylaws.
 The TC chair is responsible for making sure meetings are held according to the rules described below, and for communicating the decisions taken during those meetings to the Board of Directors and the OpenStack community at large.
-It may be revoked under the conditions described in the Foundation bylaws.

 The elected TC chair will seek another TC member to volunteer to serve as vice chair until the next chair election is held.
 The chair may delegate some regular